 Usually, when passing around a black guitar, people’s fingerprints get on the finish of the guitar, which gives the appearance of the instrument a bit of dirty appearance.

-On top of the attractive finish that’s on this guitar, Schecter also used all silver hardware, as well as silver binding on top of the fretboard and the top of the guitar.
+On top of the attractive finish that’s on this Schecter guitar, they also used all Satin Chrome hardware, as well as silver binding on top of the fretboard and the top of the guitar.
 Plus, the Ebony fretboard that’s on this guitar is unique to find on a moderately priced Korean instrument.

 With all of that said, let’s get into talking about the features that the Schecter C1 has to offer to musicians:

-The Schecter C1 Platinum is comprised of a mahogany body, a maple top, and a three-piece maple neck.
+The Schecter C 1 Platinum is comprised of a mahogany body, a maple top, and a three-piece maple neck.
 Combining all three of these woods together will provide you with a tone that really highlights the lower end of your range.
-Using the combination of a mahogany body with a maple neck adds brightness to your overall sound.
+Using the combination of a mahogany body, ebony fingerboard, with a maple neck adds brightness to your overall sound.

-As far as the sound that this instrument produces, the Schecter C1 would sound very well in any metal or rock genre, such as 80’s metal, rock, heavy metal, and even thrash metal.
-The Schecter C1 has an EMG 57/66 active combo pick up installed in it, which provides this electric guitar with a great range of dynamic contrast.
+As far as the sound that this instrument produces, the Schecter C1 would sound very well in any metal or rock genre, such as 80’s metal, rock, heavy metal, and even thrash metal that all guitar players will love.
+The Schecter C1 has an 57/66 EMG Pickup active combo pick up installed in it, which provides this electric guitar with a great range of dynamic contrast.

 The biggest complaint that I had about this guitar’s sound is that when the sound is exposed to a lot of gain, the overall sound loses a lot of clarity; I also noticed that when exposed to a lot of gain, larger chords tend to sound very muddled together.

-I do not think that this would be the best guitar to play if you are a musician who personally has built your sound around playing on a lot of gain.
+I do not think that this would be the best guitar to play if you are a musician who personally has built your sound around playing on a lot of gains.

 I would also not recommend using this guitar if you are someone who plays a lot of chords or power chords in your music because you’re going to lose the clarity of your personal sound (especially if you don’t refine your amp).

-However, if you switch to clean output on your amp, you may be surprised at the crystal-clear tone that this instrument can produce when needed.
+However, if you switch to clean output on your amp, you may be surprised at the crystal clean tones that this instrument can produce when needed.

 When playing around on this guitar, I found that this electric guitar was extremely comfortable to play; matter of fact, I think it’s one of the most comfortable electric guitars I’ve ever played on.
 The arch top on this guitar really provides users with an ergonomic feel on the right hand.